-Overview This section describes how to configure Orbix to use the SSL/TLS toolkit from Baltimore technologies.
-Default SSL/TLS toolkit Orbix applications use the Baltimore SSL/TLS toolkit by default.
+This section describes how to configure Orbix to use the SSL/TLS toolkit from Baltimore technologies.

+Default SSL/TLS toolkit

+Orbix applications use the Baltimore SSL/TLS toolkit by default.
 Hence, there is no need to alter your Orbix configuration to use this toolkit.

+Note: The Baltimore toolkit is deprecated from Orbix 6.3 SP4 onwards and will be removed from later releases of Orbix.
+It is recommended that you migrate C++ applications to the OpenSSL toolkit and that you migrate Java applications to the JSSE toolkit

-Choosing the Baltimore toolkit for C++ applications To ensure that Orbix uses the Baltimore toolkit for C++ applications, you can optionally add the settings shown in Example 31 to your Orbix configuration.
+Choosing the Baltimore toolkit for C++ applications

+To ensure that Orbix uses the Baltimore toolkit for C++ applications, you can optionally add the settings shown in Example 32 to your Orbix configuration.
 These settings are not necessary, however, because the Baltimore toolkit is used by default.

+Example 32: Configuring Orbix to use the Baltimore Toolkit in C++

+'''

+Orbix configuration file

+initial_references:IT_TLS_Toolkit:plugin = "baltimore_toolkit";

+plugins:baltimore_toolkit:shlib_name = "it_tls_baltimore";

+'''

-Example 31: Configuring Orbix to use the Baltimore Toolkit in C++ Orbix configuration file initial_references:IT_TLS_Toolkit:plugin = "baltimore_toolkit"; plugins:baltimore_toolkit:shlib_name = "it_tls_baltimore"; Choosing the Baltimore toolkit for Java applications To ensure that Orbix uses the Baltimore toolkit for Java applications, you can optionally add the setting shown in Example 32 to your Orbix configuration.
+Choosing the Baltimore toolkit for Java applications

+To ensure that Orbix uses the Baltimore toolkit for Java applications, you can optionally add the setting shown in Example 33 to your Orbix configuration.
 This setting is not necessary, however, because the Baltimore toolkit is used by default.

-Example 32: Configuring Orbix to use the Baltimore Toolkit in Java Orbix configuration file plugins:atli2_tls:use_jsse_tk = "false"; References You can find out more about Baltimore Technologies' security products from their Web site: http://www.baltimore.com/.
+Example 33: Configuring Orbix to use the Baltimore Toolkit in Java

+'''

+Orbix configuration file

+plugins:atli2_tls:use_jsse_tk = "false";

+'''

+OpenSSL Toolkit for C++

+This section describes how to configure Orbix to use the OpenSSL toolkit from the OpenSSL project.

+Migrating to OpenSSL

+From Orbix 6.3 SP4 onwards, OpenSSL is the preferred toolkit for C++ applications.
+Although the Baltimore toolkit is still used by default in Orbix 6.3, it is recommended that you migrate applications to the OpenSSL toolkit.

+Note: The Baltimore toolkit is now deprecated and will be removed in later versions of Orbix.

+Choosing the OpenSSL toolkit for C++ applications

+To ensure that Orbix uses the OpenSSL toolkit for C++ applications, add (or change) the settings shown in Example 34 in your Orbix configuration.

+Example 34: Configuring Orbix to use the OpenSSL Toolkit in C++

+'''

+Orbix configuration file

+initial_references:IT_TLS_Toolkit:plugin = "openssl_toolkit";

+plugins:openssl_toolkit:shlib_name = "it_tls_openssl";

+'''